sltmyr/pine-online-shop/README.md

 ## Repository for source of [pinecoat.com](https://pinecoat.com)

-This repository contains the source code for pinecoat.com -- a react based online shop for coats.
+This repository contains the source code for pinecoat.com -- an online shop for coats.

-The folder `/frontend` contains the [react](https://reactjs.org/) app written in typescript and styled with [styled-components](https://styled-components.com/).
-It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), so the scripts `yarn start`, `yarn test`, and `yarn build` can be used for development.
+The folder `/frontend` contains the [gatsby](https://www.gatsbyjs.com/) app based on react, typescript and [styled-components](https://styled-components.com/).

 The folder `/paymentApi` contains python code for an AWS lambda function that communicates with [stripe](https://stripe.com).
 It is used to facilitate payments for orders placed in our online shop.